Dan Sherbenou, MD, PhD

 Sarah Parzych

 Sarah received her BA from the University of Connecticut (Go Huskies!), where she studied biology and chemistry.
-In the lab, Sarah's focus is on the nuclear export inhibitor selinexor and its resistance mechanisms.
+In the lab, Sarah's focus is on patient T-cell functionality and heterogeneity.
+She also studies the nuclear export inhibitor selinexor and its resistance mechanisms.
 She also works with novel anti-myeloma CAR-T cells that are developed in-house here at CU Anschutz.

 Picture of Zach Walker